Ahren-Chen/MeshGenerator/README.md

 After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.

+### Known bugs
+Sometimes when running mvn install and generating the island, the seed is never printed out to console.
+If this occurs, please consider the mesh generated as invalid.

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
 The product takes at least one argument, the name of the file where the generated mesh will be stored as binary.